Maykeye/locai/README.md

 ## Release Notes

-### 0.0.3alpha
+### 0.0.3

+* Added support for local server on 13333 that takes whole text, position and produces the text from there (locai-server on my github)
-Migrated API to Ooba OAI compatibility layer. ws replaced by axios.
+* Migrated API to Ooba OAI compatibility layer.
+* ws replaced by axios.
-99% of the code is rewritten from scratch
+* 99% of the code is rewritten from scratch

-Now Extension MUST BE MANUALLY ACTIVATED BEFORE IT WILL WORK.
+* Now Extension MUST BE MANUALLY ACTIVATED BEFORE IT WILL WORK.

 ### 0.0.1